cKlee/marcspec-article/article.md

 020[0]$c/0-3
 ```

-is a reference to the first four characters of the content of subfield 'c' of the first repetition of field '020'.
+is a reference to the first four characters of the content of subfield 'c' of the first field '020'.

 ### Index and character position syntax